 Community Change is building a housing justice movement led by those most directly impacted, rooted in grassroots power, and that utilizes inside/outside strategies to get what our communities need.
 We prioritize working with partner organizations that are committed to advancing racial and gender justice, and that center the leadership of low-income people of color, immigrants, women and other people directly impacted by injustice and inequity, such that they wield power necessary to make change and grow the justice movement.

-- Scaling and expanding resident organizing.
-Our theory of change is that the voices of people who have benefited from access to a safe, affordable home will transform the policy debate.
-Working in collaboration with partners, we developed a model of statewide resident organizing network to test this theory in California and Washington.
-Five years into the experiment, we have shown the power of resident organizing networks to win policy change, including historic funding and tenant protection wins .
+In addition to supporting state and local housing justice campaigns, we are working with partners in California, Louisiana, Oregon, and Washington state to build networks of organized residents of affordable housing to impact state housing and homeless policy.
+Our theory of change is that the voices of people who benefit from access to a safe, affordable home will transform the policy debate.
+Nine years into this new model for building state power, the resident organizing networks have demonstrated the power to win policy change, including historic funding and tenant protection wins .
 This model also creates an infrastructure for investment in the leadership of those most impacted by the lack of affordable homes.
-We launched a new resident organizing network in Oregon in 2019, and will launch a fourth in Louisiana in 2020.
+To learn more, read the evaluation of the Resident Organizing Network model by Innovation Network and Community Change published in May 2023.

 Put Tenants First 2023 Grassroots #HousingJustice Tour